 The Most Iconic Car of the 1970s: Pontiac Firebird

-Nothing says 1970s like a Pontiac Firebird Trans Am complete with a firebird painted on the hood.
-Though the Firebird was introduced in 1967, the pony car really hit its stride in the 70s with a second generation introduced in 1970.
-This new generation has a more muscular look and increased performance at a time when many other sports cars struggled under government regulations.
+Nothing says the 1970s like a Pontiac Firebird Trans Am complete with a firebird painted on the hood.
+Though the Firebird was introduced in 1967, the pony car really hit its stride in the 70s, with a second-generation introduced in 1970.
+This new generation has a more muscular look and increased performance when many other sports cars struggled under government regulations.
 By 1975, competitors Camaro Z28, AMC Javelin, Plymouth Barracuda, and the Dodge Challenger were all discontinued while the Firebird remained.
 In the 60s and 70s, Firebirds were used in the Trans-Am series.
-Production of the Firebird ended in 2003 and all Pontiac vehicles ceased production in 2010.
+Production of the Firebird ended in 2003, and all Pontiac vehicles ceased production in 2010.
 One of the most beloved vehicles in American television and film, the Firebird reached practical character status on “Smokey and the Bandit,” “Knight Rider,” and “Rockford Files.”

 The Most Iconic Car of the 1980s: Porsche 959